 Understanding How NFPA Guidelines Apply to Bag Emptying Stations

 In most applications involving these smaller bags, the product is emptied into a hopper that feeds either a conveying system or directly into the process.
 When dealing with combustible dust materials, it’s essential to understand the risks involved—particularly when loading the bag dump station.
+NFPA guidelines provide a framework for identifying and mitigating these risks.

 A Quick Refresher: The Dust Explosion Pentagon